 Lolai or Mamulu is one of the village in the North of Toraja Regency, Rantepao, Tana Toraja is located in the highland mountains of Toraja, thats why people name in as "Country above cloud" or in Indonesia call it "Negeri diatas awan", in the early morning visitors may enjoy a beautiful view, here visitors may see the Sunrise and the cloud surrounded the village combine with fog.
 Here also visitors may enjoy the "Tongkonan House".

 Allon is the name of the small village in Toraja, located at Bau Village, Sub-district Bonggakaradeng, at the southern part of Makale.
 The village offers beautiful view and scenery cause it surrounded by beautiful hills and river, thats why people name it Allon Hills.
-It can be rach about 35 km away from Makale.
+It can be reach about 35 km away from Makale.
 To reach these villages visitors may use a motorbike since the road is still not good very well.